Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 From that point on &mdash; and until the `Application` object's *run loop* (lifecycle) ends &mdash; all UI-related code in your app will execute on the `main thread`.

-This behavior ensures that user-related events are processed serially in the order in which they were received.
+- This behavior ensures that user-related events are processed serially in the order in which they were received.

-But, unless specified otherwise, all non-UI code will also execute on the `main thread` (exceptions to this include frameworks such as `URLSession` in which some tasks run on non-UI threads by default).
+- But unless specified otherwise, all non-UI code will also execute on the `main thread` (exceptions to this include frameworks such as `URLSession` in which some tasks run on non-UI threads by default).

 (3) Meanwhile the system also creates additional threads (nonUI threads), along with their corresponding `call stack`s, making them available for use by your app.